miso-lims/walkthroughs/workshop/3-incoming.md

 1. On the left hand menu under _Tracking_, click _List Samples_.
 1. Click the _Add Sample_ button on the right hand side.
 There are two tabs across the top.
 Ensure that _Bulk_ is selected.
-1. Select your project from the drop-down.
+1. _Select project_ dropdown: select your project.
-1. For _Select class_, choose `Primary Tumor Tissue`.
+1. _Select class_ dropdown: `Primary Tumor Tissue`.
 1. Click _Make Table_.
 1. In the pop-up that asks for number of samples, enter `4` and click _OK_.